Ngounié River

-The Ngounié River (also Ngunyé) is a river flowing through southwest-central Gabon.
+The Ngounié River (also Ngunyé, French: Rivière Ngounié) is a river flowing through southwest-central Gabon.
 It is the last and second most important tributary of the Ogooué River, the first being the Ivindo River.
 It initially flows down from the Chaillu Mountains, along the border with Congo, and then turns northwest, flowing through the towns of Fougamou, Sindara and Mouila before flowing into the Ogooué.

 Etymology

 The river name, Ngounié, is a French rewording of "Ngugni", which was originally used by Vili language speakers in the Samba Falls/Imperatrice Falls area in the mid-1800s to call the northern border of their district, "Nsina-Ngugni".
 When Robert Bruce Napoleon Walker and Paul Du Chaillu arrived in the area, they wrote down "Ngouyai" or "Ngunyé".
 The Gisir and Punu language speakers of Gabon know the river as "Durembu-du-Manga", while the Apindji, Eviya and Tsogo speakers know it as Otembo-a-Manga.
 The Kele speakers know it as "Melembye-a-Manga".
 The first part of these names means "body of water" in the given languages, and "manga" refers to dwarf palm trees which grow along its bank.